Adroiti/docs-for-code-review-tools/TSLint/react-no-dangerous-html.md

 ## Description

-This rule finds usages of React's [dangerouslySetInnerHTML](https://facebook.github.io/react/tips/dangerously-set-inner-html.html).
+This rule finds usages of React's `dangerouslySetInnerHTML`.
 One should not use this API because it possible opens your system up to an XSS attack.

 ## Suppressions